faraazahmad/shellrb/README.md

 ```
 gem install rake
 ```
-#### On Linux/Mac OS
+#### On Linux/Mac OS/Windows
-(You can also do this exact thing on Windows if you have Git and Ruby installed on your machine)
+(On Mac OS, Ruby comes pre-installed, on Linux you can install it preferably using [RVM](https://rvm.io), and on Windows, you may have to install Git and Ruby using their respective installers.)

 Clone the repository using git and cd into it.
 ```